wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 Set up the [AWS integration](integrations_aws_metrics.html).
 This allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API.

-**Note:** To ensure that dashboards display correctly, use the default EC2 instance name for the ECS cluster.
+**Note:** To ensure that dashboards display correctly, use only the default EC2 instance name for the ECS cluster.

 ## Create Wavefront cAdvisor Task Definition